solidi/writing/66-a-love-letter-to-my-youtube-subscriptions.md

 His formula is straightforward.
 Nate comforts the animal and gets to work.
 Exciting discoveries like [white line defects](https://en.wikipedia.org/wiki/White_line_disease) are seen as he carves away with precision.
 When the abscess is cleaned up, Nate slaps on salicylic acid so no bacteria enter.
 He glues on a block on the opposite hook for proper balance.
 The cow is released, and so am I, discharging the beautiful animal to graze.

-Nate's formula repeats with three-quarters of a million subscribers as of 2023.
+Nate's formula repeats with one and a half million subscribers.

 ### CrazyRussianHacker